Tim Smit

-Sir Timothy Bartel Smit KBE (born 25 September 1954) is a Dutch-born British businessman who jointly helped create the Lost Gardens of Heligan, and the Eden Project in Cornwall, United Kingdom.
+Sir Timothy Bartel Smit (born 25 September 1954) is a Dutch-born British businessman who jointly helped create the Lost Gardens of Heligan, and the Eden Project in Cornwall, United Kingdom.

 Early life

 Tim Smit was born in Scheveningen, The Hague, the son of airline KLM chief executive Jan Smit and his English wife.
 He was educated in England at Vinehall School, East Sussex, and Cranbrook School, Kent, before going on to study archaeology and anthropology at Hatfield College, Durham.

 Career

 He worked as an archaeologist before working as both a songwriter and producer receiving seven platinum and gold discs.

 In 1987, he moved with his family to Cornwall and became involved with Rob Poole, John Nelson and The Lost Gardens of Heligan.
 Smit wrote a book about the project.

 Tim Smit in conversation with Silver Donald Cameron about his work.

 With architect Jonathan Ball, he jointly created the Eden Project, near St Austell, an £80 million initiative to build two transparent biomes in an old china clay pit near the village of Bodelva.
 The biomes contain different eco-climates; rainforest and Mediterranean.
 The outside area is also described as a biome and has areas such as "Wild Cornwall".
 Eden aims to educate people about environmental matters and encourages a greater understanding and empathy with these matters.
 Smit raised the funds and the site design was by Nicholas Grimshaw.
 Smit has claimed that The Eden Project has contributed over £1 billion into the Cornish economy.

 Smit's book about the creation of the Eden Project, Eden, was published in 2001 and updated on the 10th anniversary of the opening in March 2011.

 Smit was appointed an Honorary Commander of the Order of the British Empire (CBE) in 2002, and awarded the Kilgerran Award of the Foundation for Science and Technology in 2003.
 In 2006, he was awarded an honorary Doctor of Design degree by the University of the West of England "in recognition of his outstanding achievements in promoting the understanding and practice of the responsible management of the vital relationship between plants, people and resources, which have made a major contribution regionally, nationally and internationally to sustainable development, tourism, architecture and landscape architecture".